ndronos/c-nomorph/HowStufWorks.md

 In C, you don't have to give the names of the parameters in the prototype, only the data types.

+Imagine function prototypes as the packaging list for your program.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```